krasserm/streamz/streamz-camel-akka/README.md

 implicit val streamContext: StreamContext = StreamContext(camelContext)
 ```

+A `StreamContext` internally manages an `executorService` for running blocking endpoint operations.
+Applications can configure a custom executor service by providing an `executorServiceFactory` during `StreamContext` creation.
+See [API docs](http://krasserm.github.io/streamz/scala-2.12/unidoc/streamz/camel/StreamContext$.html) for details.

 After usage, a `StreamContext` should be stopped with `streamContext.stop()`.

 #### Receiving in-only message exchanges from an endpoint